ezhilarasi139/D-FLIPDLOP-NEGEDGE/README.md

 **AIM:**

-To implement  D flipflop using verilog and validating their functionality using their functional tables
+To implement  D flipflop using verilog and validating their functionality using their functional tables.

 **SOFTWARE REQUIRED:**

 Quartus prime

-**THEORY**

 **D Flip-Flop**